Meet The Berbers Of North Africa: The Nomads Who Survived Where No One Else Could

 The Sahara was once a grassy woodland until human activity and a changing climate turned it into the immense desert we know today.
 The Berbers were the only people who decided to call it home.

-Killer Whales Are Hunting And Mutilating Great Whites For Their Testicles, Livers, And Stomachs — Here’s Why
+Killer Whales Are Hunting And Mutilating Great White Sharks For Their Testicles, Livers, And Stomachs — Here’s Why

 The washed up, mutilated carcasses of great whites signal a startling trend in the hunting habits of one of the sea's greatest predators: killer whales.